Gallery-of-Kaeon/Kaeon-FUSION/README.md

 However,
 an implementation of Kaeon FUSION can be written in any language and for any platform, as long as it conforms to the rules laid out in the specification.

+### Can the Java implementation of the Kaeon FUSION interpreter be embedded into a larger Java project?

+Yes,
+this is possible.
+Refer to the (APIs)[https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/tree/master/Kaeon%20FUSION/APIs] section for the necessary JAR files.
+All of them except for the updater API will be necessary.

+Here's an example of how one would start the interpreter from Java:

+    new KaeonFUSION().process(
+    		ONEPlus.parseONEPlus(
+    				IO.openAsString("My Code.op")));

+The Java implementation of the Kaeon FUSION interpreter is built on Philosopher's Stones, and the KaeonFUSION object, which serves as the core of the interpreter, is an extension of the Philosopher's Stone.
+You can read about Philosopher's Stones [here](https://github.com/Gallery-of-Kaeon/Philosophers-Stone/blob/master/README.md).
+It is important to understand Philosopher's Stones in order to take full advantage of the APIs.

 ### How long has Kaeon FUSION been in development?